mahlenmorris/VCVRack/README.md

 * Checking for a trigger at an IN port is difficult, and impossible during a WAIT.

-To allow BASICally to do these things, version 2.0.7 introduced "multithreading" and "blocks".
+To allow BASICally to do these things, version 2.0.7 introduced "multitasking" and "blocks".

 ### Blocks